Thind-Lovepreet14/LifeSportsApp/README.md

 # LifeSports App
-This app allows the user to keep track of which exercises are performed for each unique individual.
+This app allows the user to create new users which are filtered by gender for their respective pages.
+Future installments will allow the user to select positions on the basketball court, as well as have a more dynamic player profile.

 ## Getting Started